Advice to Mathematics Teacher Training Scholarship Applicants

 You may find the following useful for both your applications for a Scholarship and a teacher training place.

-- Think about your the level of your subject knowledge and that required to teach Key Stages 3 and 4 – go to www.ncetm.org.uk/self-evaluation/ for a useful self evaluation tool.
+- Think about your the level of your subject knowledge and that required to teach Key Stages 3 and 4 – use the NCETM’s Mathematics Teaching Self-evaluation Tools.

 - Make time to ‘see maths taught for a day’ – visit some schools including a state secondary school in order to see some of the different approaches to teaching maths and to really see what teaching is about.